Posts Tagged ‘Fiction’

 On a secluded area off an interstate in the mid-western United States, Milton’s family reminisces about a time they visited him at a New Jersey Prison.

-“Yeah,” Clarice, Milton’s niece added, “remember I got lost in the Strand bookstore?”
+“Yeah,” Clarice added, “I emember I got lost in the Strand bookstore.”

 “Anyway, that was a nice little trip.”
 Emily said.

-Before his niece continued her story leading up to her first kill, Milton thought about his time just after their visit.
+Before his niece continued her story leading up to her first kill, Milton thought about the time just after their visit.
 This was something he hadn’t thought about in a long time, in fact, it’s something he almost forgot himself.

 Federal Correctional Institution: Fort Dix, New Jersey August 1993